 Then you will be given a short starting level test which takes only less than 30 seconds.
-It will show approximately your current level and Bliu Bliu will give you language exercise based on your current level.
+It will show approximately your current level and Bliu Bliu will give you language exercises based on your current level.

 Bliu Bliu Exercises

 After finishing a short test you can start studying your languages.
-In a picture below you can see how Bliu Bliu Dashboard looks like.
+In the picture below you can see how Bliu Bliu Dashboard looks like.
 On the left side you can choose what kind of exercise you want to take.
 Do you want to practice with texts, words, books, challenges or in a language wall with other students.

 You have an opportunity to choose (total) beginner or advanced exercises on several different subjects.
 Like you can see in the picture above, there are some categories like “Most Popular, About Me (video), Good Morning, recorded by Natives” and so on.